 Storage in excess of 20GB will be billed quarterly to the speedchart you provided to the IT Service Centre when you have requested for an increase in storage.

 The security of your information is important to us.
-We encrypt the transmission of the information using secure socket layer technology (SSL).
+We encrypt the transmission of the information using standard Transport Layer Security (TLS) - defaulting to TLS 1.2.

 Your data is stored on premises at UBC.
 Only you and the individuals you share your data with will have access to your data.
 UBC IT does not have access to your data.